This One Habit Might Be The Secret To Continuing Having Great Sex As Parents

 Having a great sex life isn't always easy for parents.
 Past research has shown that couples with children have less satisfying sex lives and a greater sex drive disparity than their nonparent counterparts.
 These changes are not limited to those first few tentative years of parenthood but continue throughout time, and this is especially true for women.

 But according to new research, one thing that might separate parents with great sex lives from the parents whose sex lives lag is communication.
 And no, it's not just about talking more.
 It's about what researchers call "positive communication."

-A new study in the Journal of Sex and Marital Therapy surveyed 93 mixed-gender couples in their mid-30s with children about how they communicated with one another and about their sex lives.
+A new study in the Journal of Sex and Marital Therapy1 surveyed 93 mixed-gender couples in their mid-30s with children about how they communicated with one another and about their sex lives.
 (Ninety-one percent of individuals identified as heterosexual, with 5.4% identifying as bisexual and 2.7% as pansexual.)

 The results found that those who had high levels of positive communication had higher levels of sexual satisfaction in the relationship.
 Positive communication, according to previous research, includes four key elements: positive disclosure, physical and emotional intimacy, exchanging compliments, and expressing fondness.

 For women specifically, the factors that affect sexual desire are "partner-level, skill-based factors including 'intimate communication' and describe this communication as conversations that promote closeness through positive disclosure."
 Essentially, feeling heard and listened to can be key to getting horny for your partner.
 The researchers write, "When a woman perceives her romantic partner expressing interest when she is disclosing something about herself, she tends to have higher levels of sexual desire for that partner."